 New Soil Blender Debuts In Cambridge, MASS

-After 2 years of design and fabrication, Redox Tech’s new In Situ Soil Blender was put to test at a construction site in Cambridge, Mass.
-The new soil blender, designed to provide a more powerful and efficient mode of soil blending, was used to mix 52,000lbs of ABC+ into 27,000 cubic feet of soil, targeting depths from ground surface to 15 feet bgs.
-The purpose of this work was to treat 1,2-dichloroethane (1,2-DCA) in soil and groundwater (concentrations between 18 and 1200ppm).
+After two years of design and fabrication, Redox Tech’s new In Situ Soil Blender was put to the test at a construction site in Cambridge, Mass.
+The new soil blender, designed to provide a more robust and efficient mode of soil blending, was used to mix 52,000 lbs of ABC+ into 27,000 cubic feet of soil, targeting depths from the ground surface to 15 feet bgs.
+This work aimed to treat 1,2-dichloroethane (1,2-DCA) in soil and groundwater (concentrations between 18 and 1200 ppm).

-The treatment approach was performed during active construction of a new 6-story office building in a busy part of downtown Cambridge, Mass.
-No disruption of the on-going construction efforts was allowed.
-Other logistical issues included limited access and maneuverability, as well as an existing foundation wall which bounded one side of the treatment area, and a buried fiber optic cable which bounded the other side of the treatment area.
-Despite these work limitations, the in situ soil blending was completed on schedule over a 4 day period with no safety or performance issues.
-For more information please contact Jay Romano (Redox Tech NE).
+The treatment approach was performed during the construction of a new 6-story office building in a busy part of downtown Cambridge, Mass.
+No disruption of the ongoing construction efforts was allowed.
+Other logistical issues included limited access and maneuverability, an existing foundation wall that bounded one side of the treatment area, and a buried fiber optic cable that bounded the other side of the treatment area.
+Despite these work limitations, the in situ soil blending was completed on schedule over four days with no safety or performance issues.
+For more information, please contact Dan Regan (Redox Tech NE).